tidusjar/ombibot-1/README.md

 1. Replace environment variables

-   1. create a file in the root called `.env`
+   1. create a file in the /config called `.env`
    1. copy from `.env.example` and replace with your values (leave slack one empty for now)

 2. Start the server